nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 we can go one step further and use *kernel density estimation* to draw a smoother density heatmap by using `gaussian_kde` from `scipy`.

->*kernel density estimation* or KDE for short is a statistic method to estimate the probability density function of a random variable based on a finite sample.
+>*kernel density estimation* or KDE for short is a statistical method to estimate the probability density function of a random variable based on a finite sample.
 [Here](https://mathisonian.github.io/kde/) is a very neat explanation of how KDE works on one-dimensional data.

 ```python